 \section{Experimental Details}

-\paragraph{Benchmarks} The SWE-bench \cite{jimenez2023swe} benchmark series is designed to evaluate the capability of Large Language Models (LLMs) in resolving real-world GitHub issues.
+\paragraph{Benchmarks} The SWE-bench \cite{jimenez2023swe} dataset series is designed to evaluate the capability of LLM agents in resolving real-world GitHub issues.
 In the official evaluation protocol, models are provided solely with the problem statement and the historical repository state to generate a patch.
 However, in practical software engineering workflows, developers typically have access to at least one entry point for any given issue.
 To better simulate these real-world scenarios and enhance evaluation fidelity, we deviate from the official SWE-bench standard by providing an explicit entry point for each sample.
-Specifically, for both our proposed method and all baseline models, we supply the precise file path and the corresponding entry function. \paragraph{Tools Description} Table.~\ref{tab:toolset} illustrates the detailed input and output of RepoNavigator and baselines (except Agentless, which it is workflow-based).
-CoSIL, OrcaLoca, and RepoSearcher applies simple retrieval tools which overlook the structural information of the repository.
-Among all methods, only RepoNavigator reduces the number of tools to \textbf{one}. \paragraph{Hyperparameters for RL} We set \texttt{clip\_ratio\_low} to 0.2, \texttt{clip\_ratio\_high} to 0.8, learning rate to $10^{-6}$, \texttt{training\_batch\_size} to 128, \texttt{temperature} to 1.0, \texttt{maximum\_toolcalling} to 12, and \texttt{max\_response\_length} to 10240. \paragraph{Hyperparameters for Baselines} For baseline methods, we use vLLM \cite{kwon2023efficient} to deploy the corresponding model locally, and we set \texttt{max\_respons\_length} to 32768, \texttt{enforce-eager} to True.
+Specifically, for both our proposed method and all baseline models, we supply the precise file path and the corresponding entry function. \paragraph{Tools Description} Table~\ref{tab:toolset} illustrates the detailed input and output of RepoNavigator and baselines (except Agentless, which is workflow-based).
+CoSIL, OrcaLoca, and RepoSearcher apply simple retrieval tools that overlook the structural information of the repository.
+Among all methods, only RepoNavigator reduces the number of tools to \textbf{one}. \paragraph{Hyperparameters for RL} We set \texttt{clip\_ratio\_low} to 0.2, \texttt{clip\_ratio\_high} to 0.8, learning rate to $10^{-6}$, \texttt{training\_batch\_size} to 128, \texttt{temperature} to 1.0, \texttt{maximum\_toolcalling} to 12, and \texttt{max\_response\_length} to 10240. \paragraph{Hyperparameters for Baselines} For baseline methods, we use vLLM \cite{kwon2023efficient} to deploy the corresponding model locally, and we set \texttt{max\_response\_length} to 32768, \texttt{enforce-eager} to True.
 We deploy all models on 8 NVIDIA Tesla-A100-80G GPUs.
-We follow the default settings of vLLM for other hyperparameters. \paragraph{Metrics} Given the set of predicted locations (ether file-level or function-level) \(\hat{Y}\), and the set of groundtruth locations \(Y^*\), the aforementioned metrics are calculated as:
+We follow the default settings of vLLM for other hyperparameters. \paragraph{Metrics} Given the set of predicted locations (either file-level or function-level) \(\hat{Y}\), and the set of groundtruth locations \(Y^*\), the aforementioned metrics are calculated as: